RIPE-NCC/whois/README.RDAP.md

 A workaround is to query for each entity separately using the contact's nic-hdl, and the unfiltered information is returned (although a limit for personal data does apply).

-Entity Search is Limited to 100 results
+Entity Search
 --------------------------
-Entity search on a handle is limited to 100 results, as matching a large number of objects can cause Whois to run out of memory.
+Entity search on a handle is limited to returning 100 results, as matching a large number of objects can cause Whois to run out of memory.

 Domain Search
 --------------------------